 “I can’t release, the fitting process is not over”

 Some eye care providers may tell you they can not release your prescription to you because you have not completed the fitting process.
 This is normal for new wearers or when getting fitted with a new type or brand of lens, but it is not normal for consumers who are wearing the same lenses as before and only need a refill.
 It is also not supposed to be used as a reason for withholding your prescription.
 Under the new federal law your prescription is good for a minimum of 1 year.
-Most importantly, this one year time period is from the date your eye care provider gives you a copy of your prescription – not from the date of your examination.

 The one year myth